-- Fatigue and pain in humans.
+The current major focus for this group is the role of amino acids in recovery from exercise, injury and illness.
 The human body sustains a very complex and stable homeostasis.
 The body responds to exercise and pathogenic challenges via a catabolic response.
 The catabolic response involves the breakdown and turnover of muscle protein stores to meet the body's demand.
 This research seeks to establish an understanding of amino acid turnover and losses via urine excretion and sweat.
 This is done with a view of developing strategies for minimising muscle breakdown via directed amino acid supplementation.
 The fatigue and pain associated with muscle soreness following exercise could be intrinsically linked to excessive turnover of the muscle protein stores and in some cases, breakdown of structural proteins when excessive demands are made.

 The objective of the group are twofold:

 - To undertake research on the metabolic responses to environmental challenges using metabolomics approaches.
 In brief, this involves taking biochemical snapshots of organic small molecule composition from cytoplasmic, cell membrane, cell wall and exudate fractions following exposure to various environmental challenges (e.g. pH, temperature, antibiotics).
 The profiles of metabolite compositions between treatments are then compared using advanced multivariate statistics.